bifurcation/mimi-protocol/draft-barnes-mimi-protocol.md

 In MLS 1.0, any change to the room base policy document is always expressed using a `GroupContextExtensions` proposal.
-Likewise, any change to the participant list is always communicated via a `ParticipantListPatch` proposal type.
+Likewise, any change to the participant list is always communicated via a `AppSync` proposal type.
 The participant list change needed to add a user MUST happen either before or simultaneously with the corresponding MLS operation.

 Removing an active user from a participant list or banning an active participant SHOULD happen simultaneously with any MLS changes made to the commit removing the participant.